j4321/tkFileBrowser/README.rst

     * `askopendirnames` that allow the selection of multiple folders

     * `asksaveasfilename` that returns a single filename and give a warning if the file already exists

+The documentation is also available here: https://tkfilebrowser.readthedocs.io

+.. contents:: Table of Contents

 Requirements
 ------------